nik-ez/snowiq-docs/sa-resource-management.md

 <img src="images/supervisor/sa-resource-management/resource-management-view.png" class="ios width-xl" data-lightbox="1" />

-The Resource Management screen displays list of existing resources within the current active event.
+The Resource Management screen displays a list of existing resources for a current active event.

-Resources can be filtered by Depot State, and Type.
+Resources can be filtered by Depot, State, and Type.

-To manage a resource, slide its list's row to the left and tap the option.
+To manage a resource, slide its row in the list to the left, then select an option.

-Tap on the switch at the top of the screen to access the Requests view.
+Select the switch at the top of the screen to access the Requests view.

-The Requests view displays a list of drivers who have requested to participate in the current active event.
+The Requests view will display a list of drivers who have requested to participate in the current active event.

 ## Check-In Resources

-To Check-in a Driver, slide its list's row to the left and tap Check-in.
+To Check-in a Driver, slide its row in the list to the left, then select Check-in.

 <img src="images/supervisor/sa-resource-management/checkin-modal.png" class="ios width-xl" data-lightbox="2" />

-When the Check-in Request modal opens, you can review details and confirm/deny a driver.
+When the Check-in Request modal opens, you can review Driver details and confirm or deny a Driver.

-Once a Request is successfully confirmed, the driver is validated as a (New) resource.
+Once a Request is successfully confirmed, the Driver is validated as a (New) resource.

 ## Shift Handover

 When assignments need to be moved from one resource to another, a user can initiate a shift handover procedure.

-Once the handover procedure is completed and assignments are moved to the new resource, the previous driver is automatically released from an assignment.
+Once the handover procedure is completed and assignments are moved to a new resource, the previous driver is automatically released from the assignment.

 ## Release Resources

 When a Driver has finished his assignments, he can be released from duty.

-Release of a driver will result in an automatic logout of the driver from the Driver App.
+The release of a driver will result in an automatic logout of the driver from the Driver App.

-The Truck assigned to the driver that was released becomes available for assignment to another driver.
+The Truck assigned to the driver that was released will then become available for assignment to another driver.